saitho/git-file-webserver/README.md

 For some reason, you exclude v1.1.0 via a filter.
 The virtual tag will then point to v1.0.0, not v1.1.0!

+### Logging

+A log file is created at `./logs.txt`.
+The setting `loc_level` can be used to set the logging level.

+Allowed values: debug, info, warning, error, panic
+Default: warning

 ## Mirroring with Webhooks